Dental Bonding

 Cost of dental bonding

-• Materials Used: The quality of materials used for dental bonding can also affect the cost.
-Different dental practices may use different materials, and higher-quality materials may be more expensive.
+• Type of Materials: The quality of materials used can also impact the cost.
+Different dental practices may use different materials.

 Is the cost covered by insurance?